 Like any form of cyber attack, this practice encompasses a wide range of techniques that are all designed to obtain sensitive information or disrupt business operations.

-Industrial or corporate espionage comprises two main forms:
+Industrial espionage, or corporate espionage comprises two main forms:

 Innovative manufacturing processes and techniques are intellectual property that corporate espionage targets.
 In addition to this, internal processes and patented products are information that other organisations will benefit from knowing.
 Operational information such as sales and consumer data, research and development plans, and marketing strategies are also valuable.

 Using a combination of social engineering techniques and malware, corporate espionage agents can steal trade secrets and conduct technological surveillance of an organisation.

 Although corporate espionage mostly occurs between organisations, governments can also be victims.
 For example, a potential recipient of a government contract could attempt to obtain inside information.

 For businessowner, or the owner of an organisation, or staff responsible for its internal security, it’s best practice to implement security measures to keep valuable information secret.

 To understand how to prevent corporate espionage, it’s important to learn the techniques and tools that are used.